daveminer/old-salt/README.md

 `npx hardhat node`

-From a new console and in the project root, start Hardhat Network console to localhost:
+From a new console and in the project root:
 ```
 // Start a Hardhat Network console to localhost
 npx hardhat console --network localhost